malmostad/intranet-forum-discontinued/sites/all/themes/malmostad/README.md

 This is the Drupal theme used for Malmö Stad intranet komin forum.
 The theme is based on Malmö stad assets-3.0: https://github.com/malmostad/intranet-assets

-# Assets
+# Assets config

-Assets configurations are made in the malmostad.info file
+Rename file config/assets-config.example.inc to config/assets-config.inc and change configurations.

 # Stylesheets